-- 1.1 This statement is general guidance given under section 139A(1) of the Financial Services and Markets Act 2000 (FSMA). - 1.2 An expression in italics which is defined in the Handbook Glossary has the meaning given there (GEN 2.2.7R).
+- 1.1 This statement is general guidance given under section 139A(1) of the Financial Services and Markets Act 2000 (FSMA). - 1.2 An expression in italics that is defined in the Handbook Glossary has the meaning given there (GEN 2.2.7R).
 Where an expression in italics is not defined in the Glossary, it has the meaning (including the plural) given in the following table:

-Defined expression Definition EBA Guidelines The European Banking Authority's published Guidelines on sound remuneration policies under Articles 74(3) and 75(2) of the CRD and disclosures under Article 450 of the EU CRR on 21 December 2015 FCA's Remuneration Code The Financial Conduct Authority Remuneration Code under SYSC 19A or SYSC 19D group has the meaning given in the Glossary in paragraph (3)(b) material risk takers has the meaning of staff identified in the Glossary as Remuneration Code staff and dual- regulated firms Remuneration Code Staff Proportionality Guidance has the meaning given in paragraph 1.4, bullet point two, three and four. proportionality level has the meaning given in paragraph 2.2 of the General Guidance on Proportionality: The Dual- regulated firms Remuneration Code (SYSC 19D)
+Defined expression Definition EBA Guidelines The European Banking Authority's published Guidelines on sound remuneration policies under Articles 74(3) and 75(2) of the CRD and disclosures under Article 450 of the EU CRR on 21 December 2015 FCA's Remuneration Code The Financial Conduct Authority Remuneration Code under SYSC 19A or SYSC 19D Group Has the meaning given in the Glossary in paragraph (3A)-(3B) Material risk takers Has the meaning of staff identified in the Glossary as Remuneration Code staff and dual- regulated firms Remuneration Code Staff Proportionality Guidance Has the meaning given in paragraph 1.4, bullet points 2, 3 and 4 Proportionality level Has the meaning given in paragraph 2.2 of the General Guidance on Proportionality: The Dual- regulated firms Remuneration Code ( SYSC 19D) and paragraph 2.2 of the General Guidance on Proportionality: The IFPRU Remuneration Code ( SYSC 19A)